-The Australian Constitution can only be changed by a process called a referendum.
-A referendum is a vote by Australians to decide if they will support or reject a bill (a proposed law) to change the Australian Constitution.
+The Australian Constitution can only be changed in a process called a referendum.
+A referendum is a vote by Australians to decide if they will support or reject a bill—a proposed law—to change the Australian Constitution.
 A referendum will only be successful if it is supported by a majority of voters in a majority of states, and by a majority of voters across the nation as a whole (a double majority).

 Nineteen referendums proposing 44 changes to the Constitution have been held since 1901.
-However, only eight of these changes have been agreed to by the Australian people (the last was in 1977).
+However, only 8 of these changes have been agreed to by the Australian people (the last was in 1977).